Integrate a Payload with the Data Acquisition Pipeline

 to ensure that the camera payload can be viewed on the tablet.

 Note: Does your camera service require inputs or parameters?
-Do you want controls or widgets for those parameters to show up on the SpotApp android application or on Scout?
+Do you want controls or widgets for those parameters to show up on the SpotApp android application or on Orbit?
 Please refer to this document to learn how to add parameters to a camera service.

 Using Background Capture Threads